 Is there a deadline during the last day of submission?

 All submissions are due at the end of each nomination period by 11:59PM EST. All nominations submitted after this deadline will be under consideration for the following nomination period.

 Are there are additional fees involved?
 What is the benefit to the inventor for their Senior Member dues?

-The Senior Member dues structure, as dictated by the NAI Board of Directors, is arranged so that the payments are half of the Fellow dues.
+The Senior Member dues structure, as dictated by the NAI Board of Directors, is set at $150 annually.
 Senior Members are welcomed into our global community of innovators and have access to the platforms available including our new mentorship platform.